 Dried mushroom soup or zupa grzybowa is a winter favorite in Poland.
-Simple and easy to make with dried mushrooms, this warming winter soup is often served with lazanki noodles or boiled potatoes.
+Simple and easy to make with dried mushrooms, this warming winter soup is often served with noodles or boiled potatoes.

-A recipe more than a thousand years old, split peas with braised or fried cabbage is a truly filling meat-free Christmas dish.
+A recipe more than a thousand years old, peas with braised or fried cabbage is a truly filling meat-free Christmas dish.
 The peas take the place of the mushrooms and are perfect for Poles who don’t like mushrooms.

-Often called a peasant’s dish or the dish for the poor, Kapusta z Grochem is a dish my Babcia Mila makes every week.
+Often called a peasant’s dish or the dish for the poor, Kapusta z Grochem is a dish my Babcia Mila made every week.
 And we help her to make a lot more for Christmas to serve all the friends and family!

 5. Jarzynowa Sałatka – Vegetable Salad

-You wouldn’t think of salad as one of the 12 traditional Polish Christmas dishes, but salatka jarzynowa is always present on the dinner table at Polish celebrations from birthdays and anniversaries to Easter and Christmas.
+You wouldn’t think of salad as one of the 12 traditional Polish Christmas dishes, but salatka jarzynowa is almost always present on the dinner table at Polish celebrations from birthdays and anniversaries to Easter and Christmas.

 Often referred to as the traditional Polish Christmas salad, salatka jarzynowa has been popular since the time of the Polish Commonwealth but is simply the poor man’s version of Lucien Olivier’s famous salad.

-This melange of boiled eggs, potatoes, carrots, peas and other root veggies is a favorite with kids and adults across the country.
+This melange of boiled eggs, potatoes, carrots, peas, and other root veggies is a favorite with kids and adults across the country.

 6. Karp – Carp